 While the theory of an ozone hole (thin ozone layer allowing strong UV rays to reach the earth) is often to blame, the true culprit seems to be simpler.

-Australians have fair skin in a part of the world with very strong sunlight.
-Melanoma rates are far lower in people with pigmented skin, such as aboriginal people, who are native to the environment.
+Most Australians have fair skin in a part of the world with very strong sunlight.
+Melanoma rates are far lower in people with pigmented skin, such as Aboriginal people, who are native to the environment.

 What to look for

 There are three main types of skin cancer: melanoma (including nodular melanoma), basal cell carcinoma and squamous cell carcinoma.

 Squamous cell carcinoma

 - A is for Asymmetry – Look for spots that lack symmetry.
 That is, if a line was drawn through the middle, the two sides would not match up.

 - B is for Border – A spot with a spreading or irregular edge (notched).

 - C is for Colour – Blotchy spots with a number of colours such as black, blue, red, white and/or grey.

 - D is for Diameter – Look for spots that are getting bigger.

 - E is for Evolving – Spots that are changing and growing.